Architecture Overview

 logflux search --level=error --since=1h --format=json

-• Keyboard Navigation: Efficient navigation without leaving the terminal
+• Keyboard-driven Navigation: Efficient workflow without leaving the terminal

-• Split Views: View multiple log streams simultaneously
+• Split Views: Monitor multiple log streams simultaneously

 Data Flow